“COB LED grow lights are the future. They’re the best lights on the market.”

 Mainly because Yueme is an unknown brand, which is always riskier.
 Moreover, I do not like when brands fail to provide data on their products.
 That always suggests they may be hiding something, though I suspect in this case it may simply be laziness or a lack of business sense.

-If you are on a tight budget and don’t need a light as powerful as the top choices above, it may make sense to take a risk on this light.
+If you are on a tight budget and don’t need a light as powerful as the top choices above, it may make sense to take a risk on this COB LED grow light for your indoor plants.
 It costs very little, so you would not be risking that much.
 You also get a 2 year warranty, but unfortunately, there is no 30 day return policy.

-- Great spectrum for all stages of growth
+- Great spectrum for indoor plants in all stages of growth

 - Very low price